-GO Expertise Score: 7 There are three main loci of policy coordination once a policy proposal has been forwarded to the prime minister.
+There are three main loci of policy coordination once a policy proposal has been forwarded to the prime minister.
 The first is the Prime Minister's Office (PMO), the second is the President's Office, and the third, in cases of legislation or regulation, the Council of State.
 This hierarchical organization gives the prime minister the option of modifying ministers' draft bills.
-For important issues, this steering function is shared with the President's Office, and entails strong cooperation and collaboration between the two secretaries-general at the Élysée and Matignon.
+For important issues, this steering function is shared with the President's Office, and entails strong cooperation and collaboration between the two secretariesgeneral at the Élysée and Matignon.
 Both the president and the prime minister appoint civil servants from all ministries as sectoral policy advisers.
 All ministerial domains are covered in this regard.
 Several hundred people are involved in government steering, monitoring, oversight and advising functions.

 However, it would probably be overstated to consider these various checks a method of evaluation.
 The PMO mainly coordinates and arbitrates between ministries, takes into consideration opinions and criticisms from involved interests and from the majority coalition, and balances political benefits and risks.
 The President's Office does more or less the same in coordination with the PMO.
 President Macron pays particular care and attention to the fit between proposals and political commitments made during his electoral campaign.
 More than offering a thorough policy evaluation, these two institutions serve as a place where the ultimate arbitrations between bureaucrats, party activists and vested interests are made.
+Evaluation is more implicit than explicit, since the impetus for reform tends to derive from dissatisfaction with the current state of affairs.

-Line Ministries Score: 9 Line ministers have to inform the prime minister of all their projects.
-Strong discipline is imposed even at the level of public communication level, and this rule is reinforced by the attitude of the media, which tend to cover any slight policy difference as the expression of political tension or party divergence.
+In contrast to Germany, for instance, sectoral ministers have limited independent scope for maneuver.
+Line ministers have to inform the prime minister of all their projects.
+Strong discipline is imposed even at the level of public communication level, and this rule is reinforced by the attitude of the media, which tend to judge any slight policy difference as the expression of political tension or party divergence.
 Not only the Prime Minister's Office (PMO) oversees the policy process but also his cabinet assistants, in each area, supervise, liaise and coordinate with their counterparts in line ministries about the content, timing and political sequences of a project.
 The secretary-general of the PMO (as well as his counterpart at the Élysée) operates in the shadow, but he is one of the most powerful actors within that machinery.
 He can step in if the coordination or control process at that level has failed to stem the expression of differences within the government.
-Traditionally the secretary-general is a member of the Conseil d'État and - in spite of the fact that he could be fired at any time for any reason - there is a tradition of continuity and stability beyond the fluctuation and vagaries of political life.
-It has to be added that given the presidential character of the Fifth Republic, the same type of control is exerted by the President's Office in coordination with the PMO.
-In practice, the two general secretaries are the most powerful civil servants whose opinions might prevail on ministry choices.
+Traditionally the secretarygeneral is a member of the Conseil d'État and - in spite of the fact that he could be fired at any time for any reason - there is a tradition of continuity and